vnode/ansible-role-ypserver/README.md

 ```
 *Required*, must list the set of NIS servers for the domain.
 This list *must* include the `ypserver_master` server as well.
 <!-- ISSUE #2 -->
-*Note*: not yet implemented.
+*Note*: requiring the `ypserver_master` in the list could be improved.
 Please see [GitHub issue #2](https://github.com/vnode/ansible-role-ypserver/issues/2) for more info.

 ```yaml